 Transport in ‘Eua

 Sitting some 40km (15 miles) from Tonga’s main arrival island, Tongatapu, ‘Eua Island presents one of the easiest islands to get to for a true outer island experience.
 ‘Eua, which is Tonga’s oldest and second-largest island, is accessible by domestic flight from Tongatapu, as well as by ferry.
 However, there are no plane and ferry services on a Sunday.
-As for getting around the 87km2 (34 miles2) island, there is one main road with some 15 villages scattered along it.
+As for getting around the 87km2 (34 miles2) island, there is one main road with some 15 villages scattered alongside it.
 To get to attractions in the ‘Eua National Park Forest, 4WD roads are your connection.
 Learn more about the transport in ‘Eua, in this quick guide on how to get to ‘Eua, as well as how to get around ‘Eua.

 1. ‘Eua by Plane